-discrimination because of gender, age, ethnicity, religion or sexual orientation, geographical obstacles (e.g. people from remote or rural areas) 2 Result 3: Increased involvement of Western Balkans youth workers in joint projects with youth organisations from Erasmus+ program countries Result 3: (i) the number of youth workers from Western Balkans participating in joint projects with organisations from Erasmus+ programme countries.
-Result 4: (ii) youth workers' assessment of their skills and competences before and after having participated in joint projects.
-Improvement of the operational capacity of organisations established in the Western Balkans, notably youth organisations, NGOs and National Youth Councils, in particular with regard to the management of international cooperation projects supported by European Union funds. the number of joint projects managed by youth
+health problems, social problems (e.g. people facing discrimination because of gender, age, ethnicity, religion or sexual orientation, geographical obstacles (e.g. people from remote or rural areas) 2 . skills and competences before and after having participated in a joint activity.
+Result 3: Increased involvement of Western Balkans youth workers in joint projects with youth organisations from Erasmus+ programme countries.
+Result 4: Improvement of the operational capacity of organisations established in the Western Balkans, notably youth organisations, NGOs and "National Youth Councils", in particular with regard to the management of international cooperation projects supported by European Union funds. (i) the number of youth workers from Western Balkans participating in joint projects with organisations from Erasmus+ programme countries;